Best Things to do in Porto, Portugal in 3 days

 Porto is the second largest city in Portugal, famous for its steep hills, old city charm and of course Port wine.
 Lisbon might be the more popular city in Portugal to visit, but there are many things to do in Porto making it a great European destination.
 While Porto shares many similarities with Lisbon, it has more of an old city charm than the more modern Portugal’s capital.

 While Porto is yet to see the crowds of other European destinations, people’s interest in this charming Portuguese city is definitely on the rise.
 Something that is still very welcomed in the city.
 The spike in tourism helped bring back the city up from the financial slump of 2011.
-In 2017 Porto was named one of hot new European destinations to visit ( along with Milan and Wroclaw ), which brought some much deserved attention.
+In 2017 Porto was named one of hot new European destinations to visit (along with Milan and Wroclaw), which definitely brought the city more attention.

 How to get around Porto